 Local produce and market cuisine: our Montréal restaurant picks

-Working with local products is sometimes a challenge in Québec.
-This is especially true during winter.
-But one restaurant is doing a superb job with its unique and high-quality cuisine.
-Candide, run by chef John Winter Russell, is located in a former church building in the Little Burgundy neighbourhood.
-The restaurant offers a fixed-price four-course menu made “with love and precision, warmth and refinement” that changes according to seasons and market arrivals.
+Working with local products is sometimes a challenge in Québec, especially in winter.
+But the restaurant Candide is doing a superb job with its unique and high-quality cuisine.
+Run by chef John Winter Russell and located in a former presbytery in Little Burgundy, it offers a fixed-price four-course menu made “with love and precision, warmth and refinement” that changes according to seasons and market arrivals.

 For more spectacular creations and culinary delights, head to Le Mousso on Ontario Street in the Gay Village.
-The unique fixed-price menu created by chef Antonin Mousseau-Rivard offers amazing dishes full of beauty and unexpected flavour.
+The unique fixed-price menu created by chef Antonin Mousseau-Rivard offers amazing dishes bursting with beauty and unexpected flavour.
 Pure joy!

 A contemporary industrial atmosphere

 If you're the adventurous type, make your way to the Technopôle Angus district in Rosemont for a meal at Hoogan & Beaufort, the sublime new restaurant by chef Marc-André Jetté.
-You'll be treating yourself to fresh and delicious cuisine served by friendly, stylish and professional staff amidst a majestic, brightly-lit décor set beneath an impressive high ceiling.
+Indulge in fresh and delicious cuisine served by friendly, stylish and professional staff, as you admire the impressive high ceiling and beautiful, light-bathed décor.

-Heading back toward the Mile Ex, check out the latest creation by chef Mehdi Brunet-Benkritly (Toqué !, Réservoir, Pied de cochon, Fedora and Chez Sardine).
-With an ambiance that combines elegance, tradition and modernity, Marconi serves up sophisticated, rich and textured tapas-style dishes that you’ll savour to the last bite.
+In the must-visit neighbourhood of Mile Ex, check out the latest creation by chef Mehdi Brunet-Benkritly (Toqué !, Réservoir, Pied de cochon, Fedora and Chez Sardine).
+Marconi serves up sophisticated, rich and textured tapas-style dishes you’ll savour to the last bite in an ambiance that combines elegance, tradition and modernity.

 Le Pastaga is now Jaja

 At the entrance to Little Italy, the restaurant known as Le Pastaga is now Jaja, a word taken from French slang meaning "table wine".
 The atmosphere - and table - is set.
 At the helm are Francis Duval (Pastaga, Cul-Sec, Butterblume and Hélicoptère) and Geneviève Beaudoin (Patrice Pâtissier, Petit Mousso and Mousso), who both worked at the heart of Martin Juneau's Pastaga.
-Together, they uphold the refined, seasonal experience for which the restaurant is renown, with a good dose of their own creativity.
-In a bright and welcoming setting, guests come to share small dishes celebrating local produce and natural wines.
+Together, they uphold the refined, seasonal experience for which the restaurant is renowned, with a good dose of their own creativity.
+Guests can share small dishes celebrating local produce and natural wines in a bright and welcoming setting.
 The menu changes according to the mood and the season, much to the delight of their patrons: a culinary ode to fresh, seasonal cuisine awaits!

 An ode to the vegetable

 Local dishes paired with natural wine make for a delicious combination.
-Located in the neighbourhood of Little Burgundy, Le Vin Papillon specializes in original creations centred on vegetables and carefully selected natural wines.
-This restaurant, staffed by chef Marc-Olivier Frappier and sommelier Vanya Filipovic, honours the work of small-scale producers with finely-crafted tapas that reflect seasonal availability.
-The youngest sibling in a culinary family that includes legendary neighbourhood joints Joe Beef and Liverpool House, this intimate wine-and-dine spot features a retro look with antique-style mirrors, white-brick walls and shelves practically overflowing with wine bottles.
-It all makes for an explosive natural cocktail.
-Carnivores will not be left out, with meat, charcuterie and seafood also on the menu.
+Located in the neighbourhood of Little Burgundy, Le Vin Papillon specializes in original creations that showcase vegetables and carefully selected natural wines.
+The restaurant, which is staffed by chef Marc-Olivier Frappier and sommelier Vanya Filipovic, puts small-scale producers in the spotlight with finely-crafted tapas that change with the seasons.
+The youngest sibling in a culinary family that includes legendary neighbourhood hotspots Joe Beef and Liverpool House, this intimate wine-and-dine spot features a retro look with antique-style mirrors, white-brick walls and shelves practically overflowing with wine bottles.
+An abundance of fresh food and drinks that also caters to carnivores, with meat, charcuterie and seafood also on the menu.

 The rising star

 In 2023 and 2024, Vin Mon Lapin took top spot in Canada's 100 Best Restaurants Magazine.
-It was a well-deserved gold medal for this rising star of a neighborhood restaurant that opened its doors in Little Italy in 2018 and has been shining ever since.
+It was a well-deserved gold medal for this rising star restaurant that opened its doors in Little Italy in 2018 and has been shining ever since.
 Starting out with Joe Beef alumni Marc-Olivier Frappier and sommelier Vanya Filipovic, both at the time at Vin Papillon, the team has expanded to include three new business partners: co-chef Jessica Noël, co-sommelier Alex Landry and floor manager Marc-Antoine Gélinas.
-With this accomplished team in place and an all-new design created during the pandemic by Zébulon Perron, Vin Mon Lapin has become a firm favourite with Montrealers.
-Wonderful seasonal small plates that change as the year rolls on, and carefully chosen natural wines obviously contribute to the popularity of this unpretentious establishment of choice.
+With this accomplished team in place and an all-new design created by Zébulon Perron, Vin Mon Lapin has become a cherished go-to for Montrealers.
+Wonderful seasonal small plates that change seasonally, and carefully chosen natural wines contribute to the popularity of this unpretentious and coveted establishment.
 There’s not a minute to lose: make a reservation now!

 Talented, humble, understated

 Simon Mathys (Manitoba, Racines) has chosen the residential and family-oriented neighbourhood of La Petite-Patrie as the setting for his kitchen and his incredible talent.
-Le Mastard has everything going for it: its location, of course, far from the city's cool spots; its opening hours, weekdays only, for the well-being of the chef and his team; its simple, contemporary décor; and, above all, its minimalist menu that transforms into culinary poetry once the plate is served.
+Le Mastard has everything going for it: its location, far from the city's trendy spots; its opening hours, weekdays only, for the well-being of the chef and his team; its simple, contemporary décor; and, above all, its minimalist menu that is culinary poetry on your plate.
 This 5-course experience is a spectacular showcase of local and seasonal products, at very reasonable prices.
-A neighbourhood restaurant of regulars, with a menu worthy of a Michelin star, is truly exceptional!
+A neighbourhood restaurant adored by regulars with a Michelin-star-worthy menu?
+Truly exceptional!

-A worthy replacement for the late, great Manitoba, Anémone is the new Mile Ex hotspot for a vibrant cuisine inspired by seasonal local produce.
-Thanks to boreal design by La Firme designers, one step inside is like walking into the Québec forest.
-The kitchen opens onto a long, torrefied-wooden bar leading out onto the wonderful garden terrace, and the cedar-plank ceiling filters in the light.
-The menu, devised by chef Minh Phat (Mui Mui, Orange Rouge) and Mike Madokoro (co-owner of Bar Suzanne), two aces of Quebec gastronomy, brilliantly explores and revisits the best of Québec ingredients.
-To this, add a list of artisanal wines from all corners of the world, carefully selected by Elena Racevičiūtė, and you've got a completely eclectic address that's right up there with Montreal's wildly creative restaurants.
+A stellar replacement for the late, great Manitoba, Anémone is the new Mile Ex hotspot for a vibrant cuisine inspired by seasonal local produce.
+Its interior, created by La Firme designers, is like stepping into Québec’s boreal forest.
+The kitchen opens onto a long, torrefied wood bar leading out onto the wonderful garden terrace, and the cedar-plank ceiling filters in the light.
+The menu, devised by chef Minh Phat (Mui Mui, Orange Rouge) and Mike Madokoro (co-owner of Bar Suzanne), two stars of Quebec gastronomy, brilliantly explores and revisits Québec’s finest ingredients.
+Add a list of artisanal wines from around the world, carefully selected by Elena Racevičiūtė, and you've got a completely eclectic address that's right up there with Montreal's wildly creative restaurants.

 Other recommended restaurants